Hakeem Kae-Kazim

 Hakeem Kae-Kazim /hɑːˈkiːm ˌkeɪ ˈkæzᵻm/ (born 1 October 1962) is a Nigerian-British actor and producer.
-He portrayed Georges Rutaganda in the film Hotel Rwanda (2004) and won SAFTA for his performance in the film Riding with Sugar (2020).
+He portrayed Georges Rutaganda in the film Hotel Rwanda (2004) and won a SAFTA for his performance in the film Riding with Sugar (2020).
 He produced and starred in Man on Ground (2011), for which he received two Africa Movie Academy Award nominations.

 On television, Kae-Kazim is known for his roles in the CBC miniseries Human Cargo (2004), the Starz series Black Sails (2014–2016), and the BBC series Troy: Fall of a City (2018).

 Early life

-Kae-Kazim was born in Lagos to a family from Abeokuta, Ogun State and re-located to South London when he was a baby.
+Kae-Kazim was born in Lagos State to a family from Abeokuta, Ogun State in the southwestern region of Nigeria and relocated to south London when he was a baby.
 His interest in acting began with school plays and the National Youth Theatre, where he discovered his "love for theatre, for acting".
 He trained at the Bristol Old Vic Theatre School, graduating in 1987 and was offered a space with the Royal Shakespeare Company, where he continued his classical training.

 Career

 After working alongside Brian Cox and Ian McKellen at the Royal National Theatre, Kae-Kazim began appearing on British television in episodes of The District Nurse, The Bill, Saracen, Screen One, and Love Hurts.
-In 1994, he landed his first recurring role as Mr. Manyeke in the seventeeth series the BBC children's series Grange Hill.
+In 1994, he landed his first recurring role as Mr Manyeke in the seventeenth series the BBC children's series Grange Hill.
 He then appeared in the ITV police procedural Trial & Retribution.

 Kae-Kazim began living and working in South Africa when he was 25.
 He made his feature film debut in Ross Kettle's After the Rain (1999) alongside Louise Lombard and Paul Bettany.
 However, it was his role as Georges Rutaganda in the 2004 Academy Award-nominated film Hotel Rwanda, which brought him to international attention.
 That same year, he starred in the Canadian CBC miniseries Human Cargo, for which Kae-Kazim was nominated for a Gemini Award.
 He then appeared in the Syfy and BBC miniseries The Triangle.

 Following the success of Hotel Rwanda, Kae-Kazim went on to appear in the films Slipstream alongside Sean Astin and The Front Line before playing Captain Jockard in Pirates of the Caribbean: At World's End.
 Kae-Kazim made guest appearances in the likes of Lost, Law & Order: Special Victims Unit and Criminal Minds.
 He joined the cast of the Fox series 24 as Colonel Iké Dubaku for its 2008 tie-in television film 24: Redemption and its 2009 seventh season in 2009.

 Kae-Kazim starred in the Nigerian films Inale (2010) and Last Flight to Abuja (2012), and also appeared in Half of a Yellow Sun.
 He produced and starred in Man on Ground (2011) about Nigerian immigrants to South Africa, earning Kae-Kazim nominations for Best Film and Best Actor at the 8th Africa Movie Academy Awards.
 He also had producing credits on the films Black Gold and Black November.